-To make the implicit ethical philosophy in the novel clear and explicit, and to begin dipping your toes into Objectivism as a philosophic system, I recommend following it with a non-fiction book written by Peter Schwartz, who is a specialist in Rand’s ethics and politics, In Defense of Selfishness: Why the Code of Self-Sacrifice is Unjust and Destructive.
+To make the implicit ethical philosophy in the novel clear and explicit, and to begin dipping your toes into Objectivism as a philosophic system, I recommend following it with a non-fiction book written by Peter Schwartz, who is a specialist in Rand’s ethics and politics, The Tyranny of Need: Examining the Code of Self-Sacrifice—and the Alternative of Rational, Non-Predatory Self-Interest.
 This book is short, clear, and compelling to read, and while it’s focused primarily on certain aspects of the Objectivist ethics, it also makes clear the link between Rand’s ethics and her politics and relates both to today’s dominant ethical and political context.
-(As to what might be an off-putting title for the uninitiated, know that her philosophic insights into the dichotomies of selfishness/unselfishness and egoism/altruism result in definitions of those concepts that are fundamentally different from the popular definitions, and thus end up dissolving what would otherwise be legitimate objections to the term “selfishness” as it is conventionally understood (or, she would say, misunderstood)).

 (To those interested in gaining deeper insights into the characters and ideas of Atlas Shrugged, Cliffnotes Rand’s Atlas Shrugged, written by Objectivist philosopher and Rand literary scholar Andrew Bernstein, is highly recommended.)